The Categorical Instrumental Variable Model: Characterization, Partial Identification, and Statistical Inference: Introduction

-\citet{chesher:rosen:2017} and \citet{Russell} noted previously that the set of inequalities resulting from a direct application of Artstein's Theorem was larger than required. \citet{LuoWang} give a general characterization of a subset of non-redundant inequalities implied by Artstein's Theorem. \citet{Russell} gave a set of inequalities that he states result from applying the characterization of \citet{LuoWang} to the IV model.
-In the Supplement \ref{appendix:russell} we show that, in general, the set of inequalities described by Russell is too small.
+\citet{chesher:rosen:2017} and \citet{Russell} noted previously that the set of inequalities resulting from a direct application of Artstein's Theorem was larger than required. \citet{LuoWang} give a general characterization of a subset of non-redundant inequalities implied by Artstein's Theorem, while \cite{ponomarev2026sharp} further extended the results. \citet{Russell} gave a set of inequalities that he states result from applying the characterization of \citet{LuoWang} to the IV model.
+In Supplement \ref{appendix:russell} we show that, in general, the set of inequalities described by Russell is too small.
 Thus, the resulting inequalities may include joint distributions that are incompatible with the IV models and can fail to provide a sharp bound for functionals of the joint counterfactual distribution.

-Other authors have addressed the question of whether a given observed distribution is compatible with particular sets of IV assumptions. \citet{pearl1994} introduces an ``instrumental inequality'' that provides a necessary condition, thus providing a falsification test.
-Applying polyhedral geometry, \citet{joris:berkeley-admissions} show that when $K\geq 2$, while $Q=M=2$, the IV inequalities define the observed model.
+Other authors have addressed the question of whether a given observed distribution is compatible with particular sets of IV assumptions. \citet{pearl1994} introduces an ``instrumental inequality'' that provides a necessary condition, thus providing a falsification test. {For the binary instrumental variable model, \citet{wang2017falsification} further developed finite-sample inference procedures for these instrumental inequalities, enabling formal falsification tests with controlled Type I error.} Applying polyhedral geometry, \citet{joris:berkeley-admissions} show that when $K\geq 2$, while $Q=M=2$, the IV inequalities define the observed model.
 In contrast, \citet{bonet} showed that when $Q=3$ and $K=M=2$ there are additional inequalities. \citet{KedagniMourifie} proposed a generalized set of inequalities that are necessary for an observed distribution to be compatible with the IV model defined by Individual-level exclusion and Randomization; see A\ref{assumption:exclusion}-1, A\ref{assumption:indep}-1 below.
 They further showed that when $K=M=2$ these inequalities are also sufficient and thus define the model for the observed distribution.
-Our results generalize this result by showing that five different formulations of the IV model all lead to the same set of observed distributions.
+Our results generalize this result by showing that five different formulations of the IV model all lead to the same set of observed distributions. {Additionally, no sharpness results beyond $K=M=2$ were established in \cite{KedagniMourifie}.
+Although the authors considered settings with non-binary instrument, treatments and outcomes, we provide a direct comparison demonstrating that their bounds are generally not sharp (Supplementary \cref{supp:KM}).}

 \citet[\S8.4]{pearl:2000} notes that in the case of a binary IV model the instrumental inequality arises from requiring that the bounds on the ATE are non-empty.
 Similarly, our characterization in \cref{theo:redundancy} provides a sharp test in that an observed distribution is compatible with the model if and only if the set of inequalities implies a non-empty set of distributions for the potential outcomes.